mosquito/prettylog/README.rst

         buffer_size=10,             # flush each 10 log records
         flush_level=loggging.ERROR, # or when record with this level will be sent log_format='color',
+        date_format=None,           # Disable date for logs, True enables it.
+                                    # str with format is custom date format.
     )